Consolidated financial statement: Consolidated statement of financial position

+Legislation

+In the United Kingdom, section 399 of the Companies Act 2006 requires parent company directors to prepare group accounts unless an exemption applies.
+Small groups are exempt, where total net assets are below £5.1m, annual turnover is less than £10.2m, or the average number of employees is below 50.
+Two of these three conditions must be met.

+Specific approaches to consolidation

 Goodwill arising on consolidation

 Goodwill is treated as an intangible asset in the consolidated statement of financial position.
-It arises in cases, where the cost of purchase of shares is not equal to their par value.
-For example, if a company buys shares of another company worth $40,000 for $60,000, we conclude that there is a goodwill worth or $20,000.
+It arises in cases where the cost of purchase of shares is not equal to their par value.
+For example, if a company buys shares of another company worth $40,000 for $60,000, there is a goodwill worth $20,000.

 Proforma for calculating goodwill is as follows: